This article will describe the steps required for building a wake word detector.

 savedModel

-- Once the above step is done, copy the files to the web application
+to web model - Once the above step is done, copy the files to the web application

 Example -